readium/architecture/streamer/parser/a11y-metadata-parsing.md

 `accessMode` is a key whose value is an array of strings.

-It is expected in a conformant EPUB publication ([EPUB Accessibility 1.0](https://www.w3.org/Submission/epub-a11y/#sec-disc-package))
+It is expected in a conformant EPUB publication ([EPUB Accessibility 1.0](https://www.w3.org/Submission/epub-a11y/#sec-disc-package)).

-### EPUB 2.x

-The array is created from the `meta` elements whose `name` attribute has the value `schema:accessMode`.
-The value of their `content` attribute is pushed to the array.

-### EPUB 3.X

-The array is created from the `meta` elements whose `property` attribute has the value `schema:accessMode`.
-Their value is pushed to the array.

 At the time of writing, known values are: